 Make sure your head is not straining forward or back.
 Straining our muscles and nerves in our neck can be an issue with having the wrong pillow.

 A couple of options that don’t cost anything is to roll up a hand towel or dish towel and place it inside the pillow case where your neck will rest.
 This ensures that the head remains in a neutral position whether you are sleeping on your side or your back.
 The second is if your pillow is thin, you can try folding it in half to get the right thickness.
 For more information on these options, view this video from two physical therapists talking about using the correct pillow to prevent waking with headaches.

 A cervical roll can also be purchased to insert in the pillowcase.
 They work a little better because they are made for this purpose.
 If the towel trick works, it might be worth trying a cervical roll.
-For those of you who have allodynia all over your head, using a cervical pillow alone may help to alleviate the pain felt with other pillows that touch your whole head.
+For those of you who have allodynia (defined as pain due to a stimulus that normally doesn’t cause pain, like a light touch) all over your head, using a cervical pillow alone may help to alleviate the pain felt with other pillows that touch your whole head.